@WashULaw Cross-University Courses

 This intellectual property course combines an overview of patents, trademarks, and copyrights with a focus on early stage issue recognition, planning and response.
 Specific topics will include patent searches, patentability opinions, business name selection, business product/service/domain name selection, and copyright registration.
 Instruction will include lecture, case studies, simulations and practical problems.
 Regular attendance and preparation are essential.
 The majority of the course grade will be based on a written final examination.

-All interested MPA@UNC students must speak with Director of Academic and Career Services Heather Duhart to determine if the specific cross-university course fits in their curriculum plan.
+All interested MPA@UNC students must speak with the Associate Director of Academic Advising and Student Life, Elizabeth Langefeld, at firstname.lastname@example.org, to determine if the specific cross-university course fits in their curriculum plan.